 - What are the different state adoption laws?

 - Are there any restrictions on who can adopt through your organization?

-- What is your failed match rate?
+- What is your failed connection rate?

 You need to know everything about the birthmother services that the agency or professional provides, especially if you're pursuing an open adoption.
 You know how important healthy, open communication is to open adoption, so you should ask all about the birthmother process within the agency or professional.

 - About how many birthmothers are you currently working with?

 - What is your screening process like for birthmothers?

 - What services do you provide birthmothers?